roosterMAP/notes/blackhole.md

 At first glance, this makes it look like zeros of $R$ or $\Theta$ are singular.
 Usually they are not.
 A simple zero of $R$ or $\Theta$ represents a turning point where the corresponding component of motion momentarily vanishes and then reverses sign.
 The affine-parameter integral remains finite.

-A divergence only occurs when the zero is repeated.
+A divergence only occurs when the zero is repeated; a *double zero*.
 For example, if

 $$
 R(r) \sim (r-r_0)^2,